+- the work of the external auditors;

-- the work of the external auditors; - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditors:

+- the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the committee and a plan to ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the accounting officer committee and a plan to ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Trustees on 9 December 2020 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 1 December 2021 and signed on their behalf by: